280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 ## Customize Keymaps, Layers, & Trackball

 This section will help you personalize your firmware.
-Everything—from keys and layers to advanced trackball behaviors—can easily be customized, even if you're new to ZMK.
+Everything, from keys and layers to advanced trackball behaviors, can easily be customized, even if you're new to ZMK.

 ### Building Your Customized Firmware